UKHomeOffice/data-transfer/README.rst

 * Also ensure that the source and destination paths have the correct leading and trailing slashes, this will depend on the storage type and the OS.
 See the ecosystem.config file for examples.

+* When running two or more data-transfer apps to the same target folde, Ensure you have set the TEMP_FOLDER_NAME variable for each to be different.
+This stops any potential rafce conditions on the moving of the files.

 Source / read settings